 - Mix Dressing ingredients together.

 - Place cabbage and carrot in a bowl.
 Pour over Dressing, toss well.
-Set aside for at least 20 minutes before serving - this will make the cabbage go limp as it should, and also draw moisture out of the cabbage and carrot to thin out the dressing.
+Set aside for at least 20 minutes before serving, preferably 2 hours - this will make the cabbage go limp as it should, and also draw moisture out of the cabbage and carrot to thin out the dressing.
 Overnight is even better!

 Add chopped or sliced onions